loveencounterflow/pipedreams/README.md

 ## @$split_tsv = ( settings ) ->

-A fairly complex stream transform to help in reading files with data in [Tab-Separated Values (TSV)](http://www.iana.org/assignments/media-types/text/tab-separated-values) format.
-It basically accepts a stream of buffers or text, splits it into lines, and splits each line into fields.
+A stream transform to help in reading files with data in [Tab-Separated Values (TSV)](http://www.iana.org/assignments/media-types/text/tab-separated-values) format.
+It accepts a stream of buffers or text, splits it into lines, and splits each line into fields (using the tab character, U+0009).
 In the process it can also skip empty and blank lines, omit comments, and name fields.

 + `comments` defines how to recognize a comment.
-If it is a string, lines (or fields, when `first:
-  'split'` has been specified) that start with the specified text are left out of the results.
+If it is a string, lines and individual fields that start with the specified text are left out of the results.
 It is also possible to use a RegEx or a custom function to recognize comments.

-+ `trim`: `false` for no trimming, `true` for trimming both ends of each line (with `first: 'trim'`) or each field (with `first: 'split'`).

-+ `first`: either `'trim'` or `'split'`.
-No effect with `trim: false`; otherwise, indicates whether first the line is trimmed (which means that leading and trailing tabs are also removed), or whether we should first split into lines, and then trim each field individually.
-The `first: 'trim'` method—the default—is faster, but it may conflate empty fields if there are any.
-The `first: 'split'` method will first split each line using the `splitter` setting, and then trim all the fields individually.
-  This has the side-effect that comments (as field values on their own, not when tacked unto a non-comment value) are reliably recognized and sorted out (when `comments` is set to a sensible value).

-+ `splitter` defines one or more characters to split each line into fields.

 + When `empty` is set to `false`, empty lines (and lines that contain nothing but empty fields) are left in the stream.

+* If `settings[ 'names' ]` is set to `'inline'`, field names are gleaned from the first non-discarded line of input; if it is a list of `n` elements, it defines labels for the first `n` columns of data.
+Columns with no defined name will be labelled as `'field-0'`, `'field-5'` and so on, depending on the zero-based index of the respective column.
+Where naming of fields is used, each TSV data line will be turned into a JS object with the appropriately named members, such as `{ name: 'John', age: 32, 'field-2': 'lawyer', }`;
+  where no naming is used, lists of values are sent into the stream, such as `[ 'John', 32, 'lawyer', ]`.

+Observe that `$split_tsv` has been (experimentally) factored out into a plugin of sorts; to use it, be sure to `require 'pipedreams/lib/plugin-split-tsv'` after your `D = require 'pipedreams'` statement.
+This import has no interesting return value, but will provide `D.$split_tsv` for you to use.

 ## @$spread
 ## @$stop_time